 The International School

-RheinMain is an alternative school program that offers students
+RheinMain is an alternative school programme that offers

 Baccalaureate.